Pydes-boop/CampusWarsSocGame/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-In this Project we (Daniel Klitzner, Jonas Hack, Marina Weber, Felix Völk & Robin Weiland) are -trying- to create the bestest ever socially mobile game youll experience
+In this Project we (Daniel Klitzner, Jonas Hack, Marina Weber, Felix Völk & Robin Weiland) created a quiz game with domination mechanics.

-Here's why this matters to you:
-* Your time should only be spend with the best.
-Thats us.
-* You need friends.
-You dont have any.
-A social mobile game should be able to fix that.
-* Our sketches are immaculate and beautiful, so our game must be too

-Of course you dont have to believe my word.
-Explore the (Still WIP) project yourself and im sure youll be amazed.
+Users are split into teams using a matching algorithmn that utilizes the TUM API, then they fight for lecture halls using GPS.

+Fight questions (quizzes) are determined using the current lecture of the respective lecture hall.

 ### Built With